grinnellm/SpawnLocations/README.md

 # Find Pacific Herring spawn sites

 Find Pacific Herring spawn sites around a point.
-By default, the spawn index is summarised by year and Location in tonnes (t).
+By default, the spawn index is summarised by year and Location in tonnes.
 Alternatively, users can choose to summarise spawns by Location only (i.e., aggregate spawns over years).
 Users can view spawns as a figure and as a table, both of which can be downloaded.
 For more information on Pacific Herring spawn data, contact